victorlap/inertia-vue/readme.md

 </script>
 ~~~

-You can specify the browser history and scroll behaviour.
+You can also specify the browser history and scroll behaviour.
 By default all link clicks "push" a new history state, and reset the scroll position back to the top of the page.
 However, you can override these defaults using the `replace` and `preserve-scroll` attributes:

 ~~~html
 <inertia-link replace preserve-scroll href="/">Home</inertia-link>